owlbarn/tutorial/book/convention/README.md

 # Conventions

 Every software system has its own rules and conventions which require the developers to comply with.
-Owl is not an exception, for example our :doc:`rules on broadcasting operation <broadcast>` and :doc:`conventions on slicing definition <slicing>`.
-In this chapter, I will cover the naming conventions of Owl's functions.
+Owl is not an exception, for example the [rules on broadcasting operation](broadcast.html) and the [conventions on slice definition](slicing.html).
+In this chapter, I will cover the function naming and various conventions in Owl.

 ## Pure vs. Impure

-`Ndarray` module contains a lot of functions to manipulate arrays and perform mathematical operations over them.
-The **pure functions** (aka immutable functions) refer to those which do not modify the passed in variables but always return a new one as result.
-In contrast, **impure functions** (aka mutable functions) refer to those which modifies the passed-in variables in place.
+`Ndarray` module contains many functions to manipulate and perform mathematical operations over multi-dimensional arrays.
+The **pure functions** (a.k.a immutable functions) refer to those which do not modify the passed in variables but always return a new one as result.
+In contrast, **impure functions** (a.k.a mutable functions) refer to those which modifies the passed-in variables in place.

 The arguments between pure and impure functions will never end.
 Functional programming in general promotes the use of immutable data structures.
+Using impure functions makes it difficult to reason the correctness of the code, therefore you need to think carefully when you decide to use them.
+On the other hand, generating a fresh `1000 x 1000` matrix every time simply because you modify one element does not seem very practical either.

-However, the introduction of impure functions to Owl is under many careful and practical considerations.
-One primary motivation of using in-place modification is to avoid expensive memory allocation and deallocation, this can significantly improve the performance of a numerical application especially when large ndarrays and matrices involved.
+The introduction of impure functions into Owl is under many careful and practical considerations.
+One primary motivation of using in-place modification is to avoid expensive memory allocation and deallocation operations, this can significantly improve the runtime performance of a numerical application especially when large ndarrays and matrices involved.

-Using impure functions makes it difficult to reason the correctness of the code, therefore, you need to be careful when you decide to use them.
-Always remember that you can use `Lazy` functor to achieve the same effect but offload the "dangerous task" to Owl.
-Please refer to :doc:`Laziness and Dataflow <lazy>` chapter for more details.
+Can we have the best parts of both world, i.e. writing functional code and being memory efficient at the same time?
+As you learn more about Owl, you will realise that this can be achieved by lazily evaluating a mathematical expression using [computation graph](cgraph.html).
+The programer focusses on the functional code, Owl's computation graph module takes care of the "dangerous task" -- allocating and managing the memory efficiently.

-Many pure functions in Owl have their corresponding impure version, the difference is that impure version has an extra underscore "`_`" as their ending.
+Many pure functions in Ndarray module have their corresponding impure version, the difference is that impure version has an extra underscore "`_`" at the end of function names.
 For example, the following functions are the pure functions in `Arr` module.

 ```ocaml